 - Marriott Bonvoy Brilliant AMEX Card

-Starting on August 1, 2019, the most significant difference between cards is that the American Express (AMEX) cards on this list no longer provide a $28 credit when visiting airport restaurant locations like Bobby Van’s at JFK.
+As of August 1, 2019, the most significant difference between cards is that the American Express (AMEX) cards on this list no longer provide a $28 credit when visiting airport restaurant locations like Bobby Van’s at JFK.
 They still do include other airport experiences like the Minute Suites at Charlotte Airport.

-All of these cards still give you access to the lounges at no visit fee for the cardholder but the number of guests you can bring with you for free depends on which card provided your membership.
+All of these cards give you access to the lounges at no visit fee for the cardholder but the number of guests you can bring with you for free depends on which card provided your membership.

 Priority Pass Lounges